 10.Sleep Safely With Couchsurfing Or Housesitting

 You can sleep for completely free by signing up to Couchsurfing.
 Locals open up their couch to you for the night and in return, it’s thoughtful to bring them a little present from your culture or offer them one of your skills, or part some knowledge.
 Couchsurfing is a great community and me and Bri use it often!
 You can also have a whole place to yourself by housesitting.
+You can check out a full guide to housesitting here.

 Have a little bit of money?
 You can get your first night *almost* free if you sign up to AirBNB with me!
 If you want to stay in a hostel (I recommend Hostelworld), opt for the biggest rooms to get the cheapest rate.